Do you take time every day to enjoy the small things in life?

 My counselor suggested to me to aim for three items a day, but you can really structure it (or not structure it) however works best for you.

-2. Thank Someone
+2. Thank Someone for the Small Things

 When someone does something for you, big or small, recognize it.

-3. Compliment Someone
+3. Compliment Someone For The Small Things

-Give a sincere compliment to a friend, family member, romantic partner, or even a stranger.
+Say something complimentary to a friend, family member, romantic partner, or even a stranger.

-4. Appreciate Yourself
+4. Appreciate Yourself For The Small Things

 You work hard, you have good intentions, and you make a positive impact on the people around you.